List of Disney's Beauty and the Beast characters: Lumière

 In The Enchanted Christmas, he tries to help bring Christmas back into the castle (even if it means disobeying his Master to do so).
 Also, he and Cogsworth help get a Christmas tree with Belle upon Forte's suggestion (unaware of Forte's plan).
 When Forte decides to try to destroy the castle, he and Cogsworth try to save the rose.

 He later appears in Kingdom Hearts II and Kingdom Hearts 358/2 Days as a supporting character in the Beast's Castle world.
-In 358/2 Days, he and Cogsworth serve as the castle's patrol guards, forcing Roxas, Xion and Xaldin to evade their sight during missions in that world, and in Kingdom Hearts II, he is locked in the dungeon by the Beast along with the other servants in an attempt to protect him by the Beast's rage, fueled by Xaldin, but he is freed by Sora, whom he helps by opening a secret passage out of the under-croft.
-He later plays a small role in the final battle against Xaldin.
+In 358/2 Days, he and Cogsworth serve as the castle's patrol guards, forcing Roxas, Xion, and Xaldin to evade their sight during missions in that world.
+In Kingdom Hearts II, he is locked in the dungeon by the Beast along with the other servants in an attempt to protect him by the Beast's rage, fueled by Xaldin, but he is freed by Sora, whom he helps by opening a secret passage out of the undercroft.

-Lumière is played by Scottish actor, Ewan McGregor in the live-action version of Beauty and the Beast.
+Lumière is voiced by Ewan McGregor in the live-action version of Beauty and the Beast.
 This depiction of Lumiere has him as a charismatic footman who has been transformed into a human-shaped candelabrum with a bronze human-like face, arms tipped with candles and legs to walk with as well.
 Despite the differences, Lumiere's design as a candelabra with three branches still remains only by shape shifting and can be self litten.
-He is lover of Plumette who has been transformed into a feather duster.
+He is lover of Plumette, who has been transformed into a feather duster.